gboeing/ppde642/syllabus/readme.md

 **Feb 17 - APIs and scraping**

-We introduce working with APIs, geocoding, data portals, and scraping.
+We introduce working with APIs, geocoding, and scraping.

 Readings to be completed prior to class: